anujaverma11/AnujaVerma/README.md

 ### Disclaimer
 Firstly, I'm not a rails developer, I'm learning rails for fun and only really just getting started.
 I've basically just run through [Michael Hart's rails tutorial](http://ruby.railstutorial.org) and that's it.

-I'd really appreciate any feedback from _proper_ rails developers, and I already have problems in here that I need some help with.
-Your feedback will be appreciated in improving this tutorial.
-But please keep this in mind if you're following this tutorial, this may be a really bad way to do things or maybe some ways of doing things are not the 'ruby/rails way'.
+I'd really appreciate any feedback from _proper_ rails developers.
+Your feedback will be appreciated in improving this tutorial, even if it is simple.
+Please keep this in mind if you're following this tutorial, this may be a really bad way to do things or maybe some ways of doing things are not the 'ruby/rails way'.

 ## Tutorial